atw1020/AmongUsScraper/Design Docs/Data Collection Design.md

 in figure 3 is.
 Thus, we chose an image resolution of 360p for this project

+# Data Collection

+In order to Collect Data we use twitch's API to collect images of among us from the web.
+These images are then stored as jpg images in order to reduce the size that the images take up.

 # Data Labeling

 Since all of our code will be supervised